func-i/ionic-coffee-boilerplate/README.md

 ## Testing

+Unit tests with Karma
 - grunt test-unit

-  runs unit tests with Karma
+End-to-end tests with Protractor
 - grunt test-e2e

-  runs end-to-end tests with Protractor
+Both unit and end-to-end tests
 - grunt test
-  runs both unit and end-to-end tests

 The Protractor tests require you to run the Selenium server on your local machine.
 Install the Java Development Kit (JDK) if you don't have it on your system.

 ## Deploy to staging

-Set up your deployment target (eg. gh-pages) in Gruntfile.js - buildcontrol
+Set up your deployment target (eg. gh-pages) in Gruntfile.js, the buildcontrol task

 - grunt deploy